timcassell/ProtoPromise/README.md

     .Then(() => PlaySound("AnimComplete"));
 ```

-`Promise<T>` inherits from `Promise`, so any value promise can be used like it is a non-value promise (the resolve handler can ignore its value), and can be casted and passed around as such.
+`Promise<T>` inherits from `Promise`, so any value promise can be used like it is a non-value promise (the onResolved delegate can ignore its value), and can be casted and passed around as such.
 Besides casting, you can convert any value promise to a non-value promise and vice-versa via the `Then` method.
 The type of delegate you pass in will determine the type of the promise that is returned:
 ```cs
 public Promise<TimeSpan> DownloadTest() // Returns a promise that yields how long it took to download google.com